dentarg/auth0-blog/_posts/2018-01-22-building-a-blog-with-gatsby.markdown

 Gatsby uses React for its ability to enable developers to build modular and reusable code.
 React has a large collection of open source components, guides and tools that are all relevant, as Gatsby acts close to a normal React application.

-Newcomers to react can follow this [react for beginners](https://reactforbeginners.com/) guide to learn more.
+Newcomers to React can learn about [bootstrapping a React project](https://auth0.com/blog/bootstrapping-a-react-project/) here.

 ### GraphQL